The perfect mixture of practical and stylish, crew cut doesn’t cease to amaze men and women all over the world.

-One of the best things about this haircut is how low-maintenance of a hairstyle it is.
+One of the best things about the crew cut is how low-maintenance of a hairstyle it is.

 If you get a very short crew cut, there will be minimal maintenance required at first, as crew cuts are the type of hairstyle that you can just roll out of bed with and still look sharp.

 However, as your hair begins to grow out, it may be necessary to perform regular maintenance so that it doesn’t lose its shape.

-For starters, your sides should be tapered on a regular basis, so that the transition from your nape to the top of your head is clear, make your hair clippers a friend.
+For starters, you should have tapered sides on a regular basis, so that the transition from your nape to the top of your head is clear, make your hair clippers a friend.

 You will also have to style your bangs/pompadour regularly, unless you are going for a messy and tousled look, or if your hair is very coarse and can stand up on its own.

-Maintaining clean sideburns and other types of facial hair is also important when you have this look so that you can create a cohesive, clean-cut look that will compliment your face and head shape as well as your sense of style.
+Maintaining clean sideburns and other types of facial hair is also important when you have this look so that you can create a cohesive, clean crew cut look that will compliment your face and head shape as well as your sense of style.